hydroiq/blog-crud-technical-test/README.md

 ### Submission Instructions

-1. Fork this GitHub repository and commit your code to your fork.
-2. Include a README file with instructions on how to set up and use the API.
+1. Include a README file with instructions on how to set up and use the API.
-3. Send a link to your repository to the person who assigned you the test.
+3. Send a link to your repository to developers@hydroiq.co.ke